 b) set out the Roll number and legal description of the assessable property for which a revision is sought;

 c) state the grounds on which the application is based; and

 (i) delivering it or causing it to be delivered to the office indicated in the public notice given under section 41(2), or

 (ii) serving it upon the Secretary, at least 15 days before the scheduled sitting date of the board as indicated in the public notice.

-The property tax statements for 2020 have been mailed.
-If you haven’t received one, you are responsible to call 204-388-4600 or email email@example.com to get a copy.
+The property tax statements for 2024 will be mailed out this summer.
+If you do not receive one, you are responsible to call 204-388-4600 or email email@example.com to get a copy.
 Please note that it takes up to 3 months for the Town to receive information on title changes from the Land Titles office.
 Failure to receive a bill does not excuse an owner from payment of the account.

 Local Improvement Levies: Check your tax statement, call the Town office, or email firstname.lastname@example.org to determine if your property is subject to an LID Levy.